xavdid/lolapi/README.md

 1. A restful API full of data on champions and their abilities.
 This is mean to be used by the public for the creation of awesome LoL apps.
 2. A dual between champions taking into account most of the LoL engine created entirely in Python.
 This is mostly a proof of concept for using my own API, but it was also an awesome coding exercise.

+###The story

+I’ve always loved coding and working with databases, so the natural idea was a simulator to test champion builds.
+Unfortunately, routinely maintained champ data is hard to come by and/or hard to parse.
+So, I decided that I needed to make my own dataset if I was going to have any sort of stability.
+After typing the first couple of .json files manually, I recognized that an automated algorithm was the way to go.
+Processing what I scraped from both the lolwiki source and the league site itself yielded nicely formatted results.
+Those files in hand, I could easily edit them and patch to a cloud database so that anyone using my API would have current data.

+With my database in hand, I turned my focus to the simulator.
+It grew rapidly in both size and complexity when I realized I not only wanted to test builds, but champion matchups as well.
+I fervently coded an entire LoL engine complete with abilities, buffs, items, stat caps, resistances, and champions (which became dramatically harder than I had initially expected).
+It was quite the journey- realizing every 10 lines that I needed another feature or function, which kept me on my toes throughout.

 ##Where does this data come from?